Skip to content

 Demonstration of the web components language server

-The initial version is a VS Code extension, but more editor support is planned.
 It provides intelligent language support for building with Web Components.
 This extension enhances your development experience with advanced IntelliSense and validation for Web Components.

 This extension uses the Custom Elements Manifest to generate the necessary information for the component integration and validation.